 NATIONAL MAHJONG DAY

 On August 1, National Mahjong Day deals out a game to get the celebration started!
-Will you honor the day with a win?
+Play your tiles well and perhaps you’ll honor the day with a win.

 The 19th-century strategy game became popular in the United States in the 1920s.
 While the game is played with tiles, it’s much like rummy.
-The beautiful tiles designed with Chinese characters and symbols must be melded by players to earn points.
+The players meld beautifully designed tiles with Chinese characters and symbols to earn points.
 Melds include pongs, kongs, chows, and the mighty Mahjong.

 Because Mahjong traveled great distances, it challenges people from many different backgrounds.
-As a result, it’s been known to break down communication barriers, bringing neighborhoods and communities together.
-Because people of all ages play, Mahjong also bridges the gap between generations.
+As a result, Mahjong also breaks down communication barriers, bringing neighborhoods and communities together.
+Since people of all ages play, the game also bridges the gap between generations.